dennislee22/dennislee22.github.io/docs/cdppvc/gpuecs.md

     ![](../../assets/images/gpu/gpuecssession2.png)

-5. Navigate to the CML project main page and the user resources dashboard should display the GPU card availability.
+5. Navigate to the CML project main page and a check at the user resources dashboard displays the GPU card availability.

     ![](../../assets/images/gpu/gpuecssession3.png)

     ![](../../assets/images/gpu/gpuecssession4.png)

-6. SSH into the ECS master node and run the following command and verify the node that hosting the above CML project session pod is `ecsgpu.cdpkvm.cldr`.
+6. SSH into the ECS master node and run the following command to verify the node that hosting the above CML project session pod is `ecsgpu.cdpkvm.cldr`.

     ```bash
     [root@ecsmaster1 ~]# oc -n workspace1-user-1 describe pod wifz6t8mvxv5ghwy | grep Node: